YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 Ideally, manual placement of the 8 chains should be manual/tooled, not thrown at random.
 For implementation, I use a "tuned" Verilog workflow and instantiate cells directly from https://github.com/IHP-GmbH/IHP-Open-PDK/blob/main/ihp-sg13g2/libs.ref/sg13g2_stdcell/verilog/sg13g2_stdcell.v .
 For simulation, parts of this file are copy-pasted to gate-specific files to remove some warnings (find them in /test).

-You will get a "Synthesis warnings : Warning: There are 32 unclocked register/latch pins."
+You will get a "Synthesis warnings : Warning: There are XXX unclocked register/latch pins."
 This is normal.

 ## How to test